Type 056 corvette: History and development

 The Type 056 hull may have been based on the -class offshore patrol vessels, which were built in China for Thailand from 2005 to 2006.

-In late 2012, corvettes were being produced by four Chinese shipyards.
+In late 2012, four Chinese shipyards were producing the corvettes.
+They replaced older coastal patrol craft and some of the Type 053H frigates.

 The Type 056A were in production by late 2013.
 The Type 056 series was constructed at a high production rate to enhance the PLAN's littoral warfare capabilities.
-By February 2021, the PLAN had commissioned the last ships of the class, for a total of 22 Type 056 and 50 Type 056A.
-This completed the entire production run for the class.
+The last ship commissioned in February 2021.
+22 Type 056s and 50 Type 056As were produced.

-Starting in mid 2021, the PLAN transferred all 22 of the original Type 056 to the China Coast Guard.
+Starting in mid 2021, the PLAN transferred the 22 original Type 056s to the China Coast Guard.
+The first 20 Type 056As received new pennant numbers in the new "600" series, which was also used for subsequent production.